ubleipzig/lod_spcht/README/SPCHT_old.md

 }
 ```

-The basic structure is a core entry for the graph and a list of dictionaries.
+The basic structure is a core entry for the subject and a list of dictionaries.
 Each dictionary contains the mapping for one data field that _can_ result in more than one graph-node.

 Goal of the whole format was to provide a somewhat easy way for a librarian to map specific data from a database into a linked data format and create something that is accessible via a triplestore.
 There are other projects like **Meta Facture** that solve a similar problem in the same context.
 Especially *metafacture* is based on a XML which is somewhat unwieldy.
 Furthermore its too deep for what is to be accomplished with SPCHT.
 SPCHT only sees itself as a format that provides the raw formated result data, not the logic to actually insert it into a triplestore.
 It was created as a the solution for a set task and has some boundaries where the set task was to specific for that task.
 I made the cut to separate the SPCHT Format that might be used elsewhere from the *solr2virtuoso* Bridge project that was very singular in its vision.